NSW Arts and Disability Partnership funding for 2012 to 2014

 The NSW Government is committing $1.5 million to increase access to arts and cultural activities for people with a disability.

-In 2012 the Minister for Disability Services, Andrew Constance, and Minister for Tourism, Major Events, Hospitality, Racing and the Arts, George Souris, announced funding of $1.5 million over two years for a NSW Arts and Disability Partnership.
+In 2012 the then Minister for Ageing and Disability Services, Andrew Constance, and former Minister for the Arts, George Souris, announced funding of $1.5 million over two years for a NSW Arts and Disability Partnership.

 Ageing, Disability and Home Care (ADHC) in the NSW Department of Family and Community Services and Arts NSW in the NSW Department of Trade and Investment have formed the partnership to deliver programs that: